Data Mesh: a Systematic Gray Literature Review

 The results from the systematic gray literature are presented in the rest of this paper.
 We defined four main categories as shown in \Cref{fig:categories}.
-For each category, a table shows the topics, the underlying atomic codes, and the sources that address these codes. \Cref{tab:exampleCoding} shows a snippet of the results table for the Domain Ownership category.
-Each topic has several underlying codes.
-For each topic and code, we provide a unique ID, the frequency of their occurrence in the sources, and the sources themselves.
-Note that a particular code can appear multiple times in a single source.
+In the online appendix, we provide the details of each category, including topics, underlying atomic codes, and the sources that address these codes.